Cesar and Jocelyn Garfiaz

 In 2004 Cesar joined UCLA's Department of World Arts and Cultures.
 As a part of UCLA's Repertory Tour Ensemble, Cesar performed and inspired young people in high schools all over Los Angeles.
 Through his work with Repertory Tour, he became passionate about youth arts education, and is continuing this important work with his involvement in Contra-Tiempo.
 As a founding member of the company, he is committed to seeing this group actualize its full potential as an agent for change.

-Over the past seven years Cesar has studied various styles of dance including Afro-Cuban, Ghanaian, hip hop, house, Mexican Folklorico, and modern.
+For many years Cesar has studied various styles of dance including Afro-Cuban, Ghanaian, hip hop, house, Mexican Folklorico, and modern.

 He currently teaches Salsa and Latin Dance at Cal Poly Pamona and at several studios around Los Angeles.